-- Were you especially interested in a particular type of animal or insect as child?
+- Were you especially interested in a particular type of animal or insect when you were a child?

-- Has an animal or insect suddenly made himself or herself known to you, whether by crossing your path in real life or in art or the media, in a way that powerfully riveted your attention?
+- Has an animal or insect suddenly made himself or herself known to you?
+This could be by crossing your path in real life or in art or the media in a way that riveted your attention?

-- Do you feel a strong connection with certain species of animals or insects?
+- Do you feel a strong connection with a species of animal or insect?

 - Has a specific animal or insect entered your dreams?

 - Have stories, books, or movies that involved a particular animal or insect had a strong impact on you and stayed with you?

 Your answers to these questions are worth exploring.
 As you learn about an animal and insect meanings, it can expand your level of consciousness and trigger greater insights into your own life.